Jenny Grant Rankin: Career

 Rankin's graduate work was on over-the-counter data standards.
 She has worked in higher education, secondary education, and as chief education & research officer (CERO) and lectured at University of Cambridge, University of Oxford and Columbia University.

-In 2004 the US White House flew the American flag over its Capitol Building in honor of Rankin, at the request of Christopher Cox.
+She was honored by the US White House, and the American flag was flown over the Capitol Building in honor of Rankin, at the request of Christopher Cox.

 She is a member of Mensa, is a public speaker, and a columnist for Psychology Today.
 Rankin serves as a Fulbright Specialist in the United States' Department of State.